Appearance & Reality > The Lord Jesus Christ > Strong and weak

 But those who want to get rich fall into temptation and a snare and many foolish and harmful desires which plunge men into ruin and destruction.

 The pursuit of wealth afflicts both the rich and the poor.
-Those who are poor want to get rich; and those who are rich want to get richer.
-In the pursuit of wealth, many are prepared to be dishonest, to cheat, to lie, to scheme and even to kill.
+Those who are poor want to get rich, and those who are rich want to get richer.
+In this quest for wealth, many are prepared to be dishonest, to cheat, to lie, to scheme and even to kill.

-Many crimes are related to the desire for material gain.
-We see all kinds of dishonesty and scheming.
-There are the “schoolboy cheats” and “small-timers” who cheat on weights or pass off inferior imitation goods as the real thing.
-There are also those involved in intrigues and schemes in high society, where the stakes are high.
-White-collar crimes and criminal breach of trust can involve millions of dollars.
+Many crimes are committed by people who desire material gain.
+We see all kinds of dishonesty and scheming – from the “schoolboy cheats” and “small-timers” who cheat on weights or pass off inferior imitation goods as the real thing, to intrigues and schemes in high society, where the stakes are high, and white-collar crimes and criminal breach of trust that can involve millions of dollars.

 Why do people want to make plenty of money?
-I remember pondering about this issue when I was young.
-It cannot be that they want money for its own sake.
-We cannot consume money.
-Money is desired because of what people think money can do for them.
-It can buy material things, and it can also give status, influence and even power.
-The common phrase, “money talks” refers not just to being able to buy things but also to exert influence and get one’s way.
+I pondered over this issue when I was young.
+It cannot be that people want money for its own sake because money has no intrinsic value.
+People desire money because of what they think money can do for them.
+It can buy them material things.
+It can also give them status, influence and even power.
+Hence, the common phrase “money talks” – which refers not just to money being able to buy things, but also to how money may be used to exert influence and get one’s way.

-Some people may want money for self-indulgence.
-At a deeper level, many pursue material wealth because it gives them a sense of security and they think it can bring them fulfilment and satisfaction.
-They associate material wealth with well-being and success in life.
-They do not realise that earthly riches cannot truly satisfy the human soul, and that man seeks in vain for true fulfilment and well-being in earthly riches.
+At a deeper level, many pursue material wealth because it gives them a sense of security and they think it can bring them fulfilment, satisfaction and happiness.
+They associate material wealth with well-being and success in life, but they do not realise that what can be obtained through earthly riches cannot truly satisfy the human soul.

-Trying to find true fulfilment and to fill the emptiness in our lives through the pursuit of riches can be compared to a man digging a hole.
-The more he digs, the bigger the hole, and the greater the emptiness in his life.
-It is sad that though this is the case, many continue to do so.
-It is even sadder that many believers, who should know better, are often drawn towards it.
+Trying to find true fulfilment and fill the emptiness in our lives by pursuing riches can be compared to a man digging a hole.
+The more he digs, the bigger the hole and the greater the emptiness in his life.
+It is sad that though this is the reality, many continue to pursue riches.
+It is even sadder that many believers, who should know better, are also joining in this pursuit.

-Let us ponder over the life of the Lord Jesus and His teachings on true riches.
+Let us ponder over the life of the Lord Jesus and His teaching on riches and what it means to be truly rich.

 In His earthly life, the Lord Jesus was poor from the time of His birth.
 His parents were poor materially.
 His father was a carpenter.
 When they presented the Lord Jesus at the temple, they offered according to the provision for the poor - a pair of turtledoves or two young pigeons.